Chair-for-Security-Engineering/owl/README.md

 ## benchmarks

-Running the HEXL benchmark `build/bench_hexl` prints the benchmarking results.
+Running the benchmark `build/bench_hexl` prints the timings for the HEXL ring implementation.
-It also creates a `build/bench_hexl.dat`; `build/latex` converts this data file to LaTeX.
+It also dumps the results to `build/bench_hexl.dat`; use `build/latex` to convert these to LaTeX.